 When used to treat epilepsy, it can prevent seizures from occurring by reducing the abnormal activity within your brain.
 Likewise, when used to treat anxiety disorder, pregabalin works to prevent your brain from releasing certain chemicals – the chemicals that cause feelings of anxiety.

-This Class C controlled substance works to treat nerve pain by affecting the pain messages that travel through your central nervous system, [ii] making it an effective pain reliever.
+As well as being used to treat epilepsy symptoms, this Class-C controlled substance works to treat nerve pain by affecting the pain messages that travel through your central nervous system, making it an effective pain reliever.

 When taking pregabalin to treat central neuropathic pain and peripheral pain (e.g diabetic neuropathy), the recommended maximum dose is 600mg per day in 2-3 doses.

 For focal seizures, the recommended dose begins at 25ml, moving up to 50mg daily, and increasing at 7-day intervals up to 600 mg daily.

 If you take pregabalin for anxiety, you will typically be given a 150mg daily dose to begin with, moving up to 300mg, with a maximum of 600 mg daily if necessary.